spec-ops-method/modernize-your-legacy-code-with-github-copilot/.github/steps/1-preparing.md

 1. Confirm the **Repository** field is your copy of the exercise, not the original, then click the green **Create Codespace** button.

    - ✅ Your copy: `/{{full_repo_name}}`
-   - ❌ Original: `/skills/modernize-your-legacy-code-with-github-copilot`
+   - ❌ Original: `spec-ops-method/modernize-your-legacy-code-with-github-copilot`

-1. Wait a moment for Visual Studio Code to load in your browser.
+1. Wait a moment for Visual Studio Code to load in your browser (note - this could take a few minutes).

 1. In the left sidebar, click the extensions tab and verify that the `GitHub Copilot` and `Cobol` extensions are installed and enabled.